1. Installation

 To be able to use the AGX Dynamics for Unreal plugin in an Unreal Engine project, it needs to be enabled for that project.

-This can be done by selecting Top Menu Bar > Edit > Plugins > AGX Dynamics for Unreal
+This can be done by selecting Top Menu Bar > Edit > Plugins > AGX Dynamics for Unreal and checking the Enabled checkbox.

 Restart Unreal Editor for the changes to take effect.